-Teacher Bio: Marsha Shaw lives and works in San Francisco, California where she maintains an active art and teaching practice.
-She received an MFA in Printmaking from California College of the Arts in San Francisco and a B.A. and M.A. from California State University Northridge.
+Marsha Shaw is a printmaker and book artist living in San Francisco.
+She received an MFA in Printmaking from California College of the Arts in San Francisco and a B.A. in Art and M.A. in Painting from California State University Northridge.
 Shaw is currently an adjunct faculty member at De Anza College in Cupertino where she teaches drawing and design.
-She is the manager of Mission Grafica, a print studio at Mission Cultural Center for Latino Arts, where she teaches printmaking workshops.
+She is the coordinator of Mission Grafica, a print studio at the Mission Cultural Center for Latino Arts, where she teaches printmaking workshops.
 She has lectured and taught courses in bookmaking and printmaking at California College of the Arts, San Francisco Center for the Book, Richmond Art Center, Museum of Children Art and Mendocino Art Center.
 Shaw’s work is in several collections and has been exhibited both nationally and internationally.